qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 * The room temperature was 21-24°C (70-75°F)
 * A window is open in the room with a fan exhausting air to the outside, so fresh air is also coming into the room
 * A typical household ceiling fan is operational, spinning at full speed, to circulate the air in the room
-* The macro as [described in detail here](../chamber-heater-issue/README.md) was employed full
+* The macro as [described in detail here](../chamber-heater-issue/README.md) was configured
 * _**Custom G-Code was added to set the chamber heater target to 10C after the first layer**_

 **Wait!
 What was that last point again?**  Yes, you read it right.
 I disabled the chamber heater immediately after the prints